-Children are becoming increasingly aware of the importance of adopting healthy lifestyles and maintaining our status as a Healthy School has continued to be a priority.
+Children are becoming increasingly aware of the importance of adopting healthy lifestyles, which is a continued priority at Cholsey Primary School.
 Our Travel Plan resulted in the construction of a new cycle shelter, and we offer Cycling Proficiency training to children in Year 6.
 Children are encouraged to drink water regularly throughout the school day and to bring healthy snacks and lunch boxes to school.
-Children, parents and staff are involved in our Food Group.
+Children are involved in developing healthy menus for lunchtimes.

 In addition, explicit teaching is provided through Science, Physical Social Health Education and PE lessons on the importance of making healthy choices.
 Additional sporting opportunities are offered as after school clubs and through our relationship with Wallingford School, our local secondary school.

 The school is proud of its health and safety record which is a result of everyone from pupils to governors working together to ensure that our environment is safe.
 The Health and Safety Governor, together with the Bursar and Headteacher make regular safety tours of the building and monitor procedures such as safer recruitment and first aid.